Chain Groups and the Chain Complex

 Cycle/Cut Spaces.

-The cycle group \(Z_1 = \ker(\partial_1)\) is the cycle space — the edge-flows that satisfy
+The cycle group \(Z_1 = \ker(\partial_1)\) is the cycle space — the edge-flows that satisfy Kirchhoff's current law at every

-Kirchhoff's current law at every vertex.
-The boundary group \(B_1 = \operatorname{im}(\partial_2)\) consists of
+vertex.
+The boundary group \(B_1 = \operatorname{im}(\partial_2)\) consists of 1-chains that bound some 2-chain.
+But a graph

-1-chains that bound some 2-chain.
-But a graph has no 2-simplices, so \(C_2 = \{0\}\) and \(B_1 = \{0\}\): no 1-cycle
+has no 2-simplices, so \(C_2 = \{0\}\) and \(B_1 = \{0\}\): no 1-cycle in a graph is a boundary of anything.
+The situation

-and measuring that change is exactly what homology does.
+changes dramatically when the complex has higher-dimensional simplices — and measuring that change is exactly what homology does.

-The inclusion \(B_k \subseteq Z_k\) is the direct consequence of the fundamental property \(\partial^2 = 0\) proved in
+The inclusion \(B_k \subseteq Z_k\) is the direct consequence of the fundamental property

-if \(c = \partial_{k+1}(d) \in B_k\), then
+\(\partial^2 = 0\): if \(c = \partial_{k+1}(d) \in B_k\), then

 \(\partial_k(c) = \partial_k(\partial_{k+1}(d)) = 0\), so \(c \in Z_k\).

 In words: every boundary is a cycle.
-The converse — whether every
+The converse — whether every cycle is a boundary — depends on the

-cycle is a boundary — depends on the topology of the complex.
+topology of the complex.

 Cycles, Boundaries, and Homology

 We now arrive at the central construction of algebraic topology.
-Since \(B_k \subseteq Z_k\), we can form the
+Since \(B_k \subseteq Z_k\), we can form

-collapses two cycles to the same equivalence class whenever they differ by a boundary — that is, whenever
+collapses two cycles to the same class whenever they differ by a boundary — that is, whenever

 one can be continuously deformed into the other by "filling in" a \((k+1)\)-dimensional region.
-What remains after
+What remains after this

-this collapse is the essential cycle structure: the "holes" that cannot be filled.
+collapse is the essential cycle structure: the "holes" that cannot be filled.

 Definition: Homology Group and Betti Number